If you could satisfy the customer service needs of 90% of your customer base, you’d do it in a heartbeat.

 Over 80% of customers today expect an immediate response to their customer service inquiries.

-Omnichannel options not only increase the likelihood that a customer will be connected to an agent on their first contact, but they also ensure that the agent is the most qualified to provide assistance.
+Omnichannel contact centers not only increase the likelihood that a customer will be connected to an agent on their first contact, but they also ensure that the agent is the most qualified to provide assistance.

 Advanced multi-level IVR capabilities provide better customer self-service functionalities, meaning that in many cases, the client can solve their own problems without ever needing to speak to a live agent.
 Plus, this leaves agents available for more pressing issues, increasing employee productivity as a result.